 As the sun sets, the nightlife and restaurant scene comes to life and the short stretch between crossing streets Drottninggatan and Kyrkogatan is particularly busy, offering various cuisines.
-From dumplings at Beijing 8 or small pinxtos at Basque to mexican at Puta Madre or Scandinavian gourmet at Magnus och Magnus.
+From dumplings at Beijing 8 or small pinxtos at Basque to mexican at Puta Madre.
 In summer, this a great block for al fresco dinner and drinks.

 The Magasinsgatan neigbourhood is centrally located which means you can stay nearby in any of the hotels and hostels across the city centre.
 You walk here from the central station in 15 minutes and the Market hall (Saluhallen) and Kungstorget are also close.
 The closest bus and tram stop is called Domkyrkan.